-The following core courses are required:

-Minors (2, 18-hour concentrations)
+Minors (2, 18-hour concentrations) .
+36

-Old Testament Dissertation Research 3
+Old Testament Dissertation Research

-CMn 610 Ministry Practicum 1
+CMn 610 Ministry Practicum 1 2

-CMn 701 Church Ministry Dynamics 2 2
+CMn 701 Issues in Church Ministry 2 2

-CMn 702 History of Fund & Evangelicalism 22
+CMn 702 Ministry Practicum 1 Issues in Church Ministry 2 History of Fund & Evangelicalism 2 2

 Hom 634 Expository Sermon Preparation 2

 OT 601 Elementary Hebrew I

 OT 602 Elementary Hebrew II

 OT 633 Biblical Hermeneutics 2

 OT 640 Old Testament Theology

-OT 681 Old Testament Introduction 2
+OT 681 Old Testament Introduction

 OT 701 Hebrew Exegesis I

 OT 702 Hebrew Exegesis II

 OT 705 Biblical Aramaic

 OT 831 Problems of Old Testament Interp I 3

 OT 832 Problems of Old Testament Interp II 3

 OT 841 Advanced Old Testament Theology I 3

-OT 842 Advanced Old Testament Theology II3
+OT 842 Advanced Old Testament Theology II 3

-OT 885 Ancient Near East History
+OT 885 Ancient Near East History 3

 OT 890 Teaching Internship

-Six hours of course work must be selected from the following:

-OT 801 Advanced Hebrew Exegesis

-OT 802 Advanced Hebrew Exegesis

-OT 805 Exegesis of Deuteronomy

-OT 807 Exegesis of Deuteronomy

-Three hou urs of course work must be selected from the following:

-OT 611 Exposition of the Pentateuch

-OT 613 Exposition-Historical Books of OT 3

-OT 615 Exposition of the Psalms

-OT 616 Exposition of the OT Wisdom Books 3

-OT 617 Exposition of Isaiah

-OT 618 Exposition-Jeremiah/Ezekiel/Daniel 3

-OT 619 Exposition of the Minor Prophets

-OT 685 Biblical Geography & Archaeology

-OT 697 Holy Land Studies

-OT 698 Journey of Paul

-OT 783 Septuagint3

-OT 809 Advanced Hebrew Grammar 3

-$^{^{1}}$ Ministerial candidates are required to complete 2 hours of Ministry Practicum.
-This course is designed to be taken
+1 Ministerial candidates are required to complete 2 hours of Ministry Practicum.
+This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.

-2 Ministerial candidates are required to be enrolled in the Preacher & His Ministry class (CMn 651, 652, 701, 702) each semester they are enrolled or until they complete eight credit hours.
+$^{^2}$ Ministerial candidates are required to be enrolled in the Preacher & His Ministry class (CMn 651, 652, 701, 702) each semester they are enrolled or until they complete eight credit hours.

-Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university.
+[·] Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university.
 Including 30 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work); and nine semester hours in Greek (through the 201 level).
 A Master of Arts degree in religion or its equivalent from a recognized college or university and must have evidenced the ability to pursue successfully further graduate work and research.
 A personal interview is required before being considered for admission.